Nested Instrumental Variables Analysis: Switcher Average Treatment Effect, Identification, Efficient Estimation and Generalizability: Introduction

-The rest of the article is organized as follows.
-In Section \ref{sec: nested IV design}, we describe the nested IV design, define the switcher average treatment effect (SWATE) and present main identification results.
-In Section 3, we propose estimators for SWATE.
-In Section 4, we propose formal hypothesis testing procedures that examine treatment effect homogeneity among latent subpopulations under the proposed nested IV framework.
-Numerical experiments are reported in Section 5.
-We examine the PLCO study using our proposed method and framework in Section 6 and conclude with a discussion in Section 7.
+The remainder of the article is organized as follows.
+Section \ref{sec: nested IV design} describes the nested IV framework, defines the switcher average treatment effect, and presents the main identification results.
+Sections \ref{sec: connection and extension} and \ref{sec: estimation} develop extensions and propose estimators.
+Section \ref{sec: test homogeneity} studies hypothesis testing procedures for evaluating treatment effect homogeneity among latent subpopulations.
+Numerical experiments are reported in Section \ref{sec: simulation}.
+Section \ref{sec: case study} applies the proposed method to the PLCO study, and Section \ref{sec: discussion} concludes with a discussion.